AgileRL/AgileRL/docs/evo_hyperparam_opt/index.rst

 Mutation
 --------

-Mutation is periodically used to explore the hyperparameter space, allowing different hyperparameter combinations to be trialled during training.
+Mutations are periodically applied to our population of agents to explore the hyperparameter space, allowing different hyperparameter combinations to be trialled during training.
 If certain hyperparameters prove relatively beneficial to training, then that agent is more likely to be preserved in the next generation, and so those characteristics are more likely to remain in the population.

-The ``Mutations()`` class is used to mutate agents with pre-set probabilities.
+The :class:`Mutations <agilerl.hpo.mutation.Mutations>` class is used to mutate agents with pre-set probabilities.
 The available mutations currently implemented are:

-    * **No mutation**
+    * **No mutation**: An "identity" mutation, whereby the agent is returned unchanged.
-    * **Network architecture mutations**: Currently involves adding layers or nodes.
+    * **Network architecture mutations**: Involves adding or removing layers or nodes.
 Trained weights are reused and new weights are initialized randomly.
     * **Network parameters mutation**: Mutating weights with Gaussian noise.
     * **Network activation layer mutation**: Change of activation layer.
-    * **RL algorithm mutation**: Mutation of learning hyperparameter, such as learning rate or batch size.
+    * **RL algorithm mutation**: Mutation of a learning hyperparameter (e.g. learning rate or batch size).

-``Mutations.mutation()`` returns a mutated population.
+:func:`Mutations.mutation() <agilerl.hpo.mutation.Mutations.mutation>` returns a mutated population.

-Tournament selection and mutation should be applied sequentially to fully evolve a population between evaluation and learning cycles.
+Tournament selection and mutations are applied sequentially to fully evolve a population between evaluation and learning cycles.

 .. code-block:: python